fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

     import keras.backend as K
     ```

-2. To run either file, enter the following command in a terminal application:
+2. To run either file, enter the following command in a terminal application.
+The user must have the SANREN.txt file in the same directory as the program.
     ```
     python3 DL4NTP.py
     ```